A Note From Ms Kate,

 Meet the Teachers

 Caitlyn “Suzy” Polyak-Roach (formerly Stock) is a mother, an avid homeschooler, and a life-long naturalist.
 In her youth, Caitlyn's work focused on animal rescue and rehabilitation.
 Nowadays Caitlyn is more heavily involved with local conservation and environmental education.
 Caitlyn is CPR and first aid certified.
-She is a certified conservationist, certified in basic wildlife rehabilitation, currently working towards her certification as an environmental educator, with aspirations of becoming a master naturalist in the next few years.
+She is a certified conservationist, certified in basic wildlife rehabilitation, certified Michigan master naturalist, and currently working towards her certification as an environmental educator.

 Her teaching methods are strictly secular, though they have been influenced by the works of both Charlotte Mason and Maria Montessori.
 She has had immeasurable success in her years utilizing an outdoor classroom in combination with the Mason and Montessori-influenced methods.

 Caitlyn is a student of the world who practices what she teaches: respect for the environment, reverence toward nature, responsible usage of resources, and an ever-curious approach to what we can learn from all things which grow.
 She seeks to inspire the same in her students, as she believes that the influences of nature touch on every aspect of a child’s learning, from social and creative pursuits to hard sciences and maths.

 Peter was trained to be a high school English teacher but life took him in another direction after he received his degree.
 Peter is CPR and first aid certified.

 Peter's well-rounded knowledge base allows him to be a well-rounded teacher.
 When taking a class with Peter, a fern isn't just a plant to walk by, its a study in mathematics; taxonomy isn't just a system of classification, its an opportunity to talk about Latin roots and how ancient civilizations utilized various types of animals.

 Peter's special interests include all things STEM but especially astronomy.